Your experience in detail.

 Dublin, Adare: bizarre limestone landscapes.

-The next morning, the magical allure of Ireland will fully take hold.
-After an excellent breakfast, your journey will take you to the starting point of the tour, where some of the latest Porsche models will be standing ready and waiting for departure.
-Then it is time to start your engine, with a sound even more beautiful than Irish folk music.
+The next morning, Ireland’s magical charm will fully captivate you.
+After a superb breakfast, your journey begins at the tour’s starting point, where some of the latest Porsche models will be ready and waiting.
+Then it is time to start your engine, producing a sound even more enchanting than traditional Irish folk music.

-We will head towards the west coast via the motorway.
-A pit stop where you will enjoy a traditional local lunch will whet your appetite for even more – which will be instantly satisfied as you continue your drive through the bizarre limestone landscape.
-The Burren truly lives up to its name: it is a "stony place" with countless caves, sacred springs, Celtic crosses and ruins.
-In Adare, a neo-Gothic castle from the 19th century houses the destination of the first stage – the 5-star hotel "Adare Manor".
-The castle is referred to as a "Calendar House".
-Why is that?
-The answer is simple.
-365 windows, 52 chimneys, 7 stone columns and 4 towers symbolise the days and weeks of the year, the days of the week and the seasons.
+We will head west along the motorway, stopping for a traditional local lunch that will whet your appetite for what is to come – which is immediately satisfied as you drive through the unique limestone landscape of the Burren.
+True to its name, the Burren is a “stony place” filled with countless caves, sacred springs, Celtic crosses and ancient ruins.
+In Adare, the destination of the first stage awaits: the 5-star “Adare Manor”, a neo-Gothic castle from the 19th century, known as the “Calendar House”.
+Why?
+The answer is simple: 365 windows, 52 chimneys, 7 stone columns and 4 towers symbolise the days and weeks of the year, the days of the week and the seasons.
+Before enjoying a stylish dinner in the hotel restaurant, you will be invited to a whiskey tasting session to sample a range of typical local varieties.

 Day 3